About Us

 His awards and decorations include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal with three Oak Leaf Clusters, Joint Service Commendation Medal, Army Commendation Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Overseas Service Ribbon, and the Combat Medic Badge.
 He is Airborne, Air Assault and Flight Surgeon qualified.
 He is a member of the Order of Military Medical Merit (O2M3) and has also been awarded The Surgeon General’s “A” Proficiency Designator.

 Command Sgt.
 Maj.
-Omar Mascarenas
+Jorge L. Oquendo

 Command Sergeant Major